fetchai/docs-archived/docs/learn_the_concepts/blockchains/transaction_fees.md

 !!! info

-    As a general comparison, Juno Network, another ecosystem blockchain within the Cosmos ecosystem has fees that on average are $0.05 USD per transfer, whereas Fetch.ai transfers cost $0.000000000000001 USDgi.
+    As a general comparison, Juno Network, another ecosystem blockchain within the Cosmos ecosystem has fees that on average are $0.05 USD per transfer whereas Fetch.ai transfers cost $0.000000000000001 USDgi.

 These gas fees are calculated in an extremely fair way, with the fee being directly proportional to the computing power needed to complete the process.